dgurudot/gr/help/en_US/HELP-STATS.md

   - **Portfolio Size:** No of positions target in portfolio
   - **Monthly Profit %:** Goal for monthly profit %
   - **Yearly Profit %:** Goal for yearly profit %
   - **BP Threshold %:** Threshold for buying power.
-Warning at time of orders.
+Warning at time of order placement.
   - **Cost Threshold:** Threshold for total cost.
 Warning at time of order placement.

 **Monthly (Specific Month):**